Adult Book Group

 Mums and dads – and nans and grandads – are welcome to join the Malvern Book Group.
 This is a very informal, social gathering.
 Please talk to Mr.Kynaston if you’re interested or would like a little bit more information.

-We have chosen John Boyne’s ‘The Heart’s Invisible Furies’ as our book for February.
+We read John Boyne’s ‘The Heart’s Invisible Furies’ as our book for February.

 Amazon says: Cyril Avery is not a real Avery or at least that’s what his adoptive parents tell him.
 And he never will be.
 But if he isn’t a real Avery, then who is he?